Tex Watson: Drug dealing and Bernard Crowe

 In December 1968, Watson left the Manson Family.
-He moved in with a woman who sold small quantities of marijuana and LSD to his friends, and became her lover.
-The two lived in Hollywood for a few months, improving their illegal activity, until Watson became restless and rejoined the Family.
+He moved in with a woman who sold small quantities of marijuana and LSD to his friends, and the two became romantically involved.
+They lived in Hollywood for several months, during which their drug‑related activity increased, before Watson became restless and returned to the Family.

-Following Manson's orders to "find money for Helter Skelter", Watson contrived to steal money from his lover's friend, Bernard Crowe.
-Crowe called the ranch, spoke to Manson and told him he would come to the ranch and kill everyone if he did not get his money back.
-In response, Manson shot Crowe in the stomach using the same pistol that Watson would use in the Tate murders.
+Acting on Manson’s instruction to "find money for Helter Skelter," Watson arranged to steal money from Bernard Crowe, a friend of the woman he had been living with.
+Crowe telephoned Spahn Ranch, spoke with Manson, and threatened to come to the ranch and kill those present if the money was not returned.
+Manson responded by shooting Crowe in the stomach, using the same pistol that Watson later used in the Tate murders.

-The two encountered one another in the California Men's Colony in the early 1980s.
-Following a long conversation about the past and religion Crowe forgave Watson for his role in the theft and the shooting.
+Watson and Crowe encountered one another again at the California Men's Colony in the early 1980s.
+After a lengthy conversation about the past and about religion, Crowe forgave Watson for his involvement in the theft and the shooting.

 Tate–LaBianca murders

 Tate murders

 On August 9, 1969, as a member of the Manson Family, Watson led Susan Atkins, Linda Kasabian, and Patricia Krenwinkel to 10050 Cielo Drive, the home of Roman Polanski and Sharon Tate.
-They murdered all four people inside the house, and also Steven Parent in the driveway.
-Watson and his crime partners inflicted 28 stab wounds to one victim, Abigail Folger, alone.
+The group murdered all four people inside the residence, as well as Steven Parent in the driveway.
+Watson and the others inflicted 28 stab wounds on one of the victims, Abigail Folger.

 LaBianca murders

 The following night, Watson and six others went to the home of Leno and Rosemary LaBianca.
-Manson and Watson entered the home.
-According to Watson's book Will You Die For Me?, Manson held the occupants at gunpoint while Watson tied them up, before the rest of Manson Family killed them.
+Manson and Watson entered the residence.
+According to Watson's book Will You Die For Me?, Manson held the occupants at gunpoint while Watson tied them up, after which other members of the Manson Family killed the couple.